Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: The effective theory

 \section{The effective theory}

-Since the action (\ref{Lin}) is quadratic in the Fermi fields, for both D=2 and D=3 dimensions they can be integrated out to give an exact {\it non-local} (one fermi-loop) bosonic action $S_{NL (D)}[\varphi_{(D)}, \varphi_{(D)}^*]$ \cite{Lee3}.
+All that follows is for the 2-dimensional theory.
+Henceforth we shall drop the suffixes denoting 2-dimensionality unless otherwise specified, assuming that we are below the BKT transition where such low temperature allows to ignore thermal fluctuations.
+Since the 2D reduced action (\ref{Lin}) is quadratic in the Fermi fields, they can be integrated out to give an exact {\it non-local} (one fermi-loop) bosonic action $S_{NL}[\varphi, \varphi^*]$ \cite{Lee3}.
 Initially we shall take the condensate to be homogeneous and in equilibrium.
-The action $S_{NL (D)}$ is invariant under global $U(1)$ transformations of $\varphi_{(D)}$ but the variational equation $\delta S_{NL(D)} = 0$ permits constant condensate solutions $\varphi_{(D)} (x) = \varphi_{0(D)}$, which break this symmetry spontaneously, determined by the gap equations (see Appendix).
+The action $S_{NL}$ is invariant under global $U(1)$ transformations of $\varphi$ but the variational equation $\delta S_{NL} = 0$ permits constant condensate solutions $\varphi (x) = \varphi_{0}$, which break this symmetry spontaneously, determined by the gap equations (see Appendix).